-She has made all of her payments as agreed under her Chapter 13 Bankruptcy Repayment plan, however, there were two issues that created havoc in her qualifying for a FHA Loan After Chapter 13 Bankruptcy Discharge.
-One was a late car payment during her Chapter 13 Bankruptcy repayment period and the second major issue she had was that she had a mortgage loan on her home that she had it outside of the Chapter 13 Bankruptcy Repayment plan where the home sold and closed in December 2015.
-Unfortunately, there was a delay in closing her mortgage loan on her home and the mortgage lender, Bank of America, has reported her with a 30 day mortgage late, which not only plummeted her credit scores but a mortgage late on your credit report in the past 12 months and after a Bankruptcy is a deal killer in getting a mortgage loan approval.
+She has made all her payments as agreed upon under her Chapter 13 Bankruptcy Repayment plan.
+However, two issues created havoc in her qualifying for an FHA Loan After her Chapter 13 Bankruptcy Discharge.
+One was a late car payment during her Chapter 13 Bankruptcy repayment period.
+The second major issue was that she had a mortgage loan on her home outside the Chapter 13 Bankruptcy Repayment plan.
+The home was sold and closed in December 2015.
+Unfortunately, there was a delay in closing her mortgage loan on her home.
+The mortgage lender, Bank of America, has reported her with a 30-day mortgage late, plummeting her credit scores and a mortgage late on the credit report in the past 12 months.
+Any late payments after a Bankruptcy and Foreclosure are a deal killer in getting a mortgage loan approval.

-Late payments is extremely frowned upon by all lenders.
+Late payments are extremely frowned upon by all lenders.
 Not just mortgage lenders but any other lenders as well as creditors.
-A consumer’s payment history is what determines the financial responsibility a borrower has and most lenders look at the borrower’s payment history in deciding and predicting the likelihood on how timely they will be in paying their future monthly debts.
-Majority of banks and mortgage lenders will automatically disqualify any mortgage applicants who have had any late payments after a bankruptcy, foreclosure, deed in lieu of foreclosure, short sale, or loan modification.
-However, there is light at the end of the tunnel and I specialize in mortgage loan programs with no lender overlays and often can help borrowers who had late payments after a bankruptcy, foreclosure, deed in lieu of foreclosure, short sale, and loan modification.
+A consumer’s payment history determines the borrower’s financial responsibility.
+Most lenders look at the borrower’s payment history in deciding and predicting the likelihood of how timely borrowers will be in paying their future monthly debts.
+Most lenders will automatically disqualify any mortgage applicants who have had any late payments after a bankruptcy, foreclosure, deed-in-lieu of foreclosure, short sale, or loan modification.
+However, there is light at the end of the tunnel.

+Gustan Cho Associates specializes in mortgage loan programs with no lender overlays on government and conventional loans.
+We often can help borrowers who had late payments after a bankruptcy, foreclosure, deed-in-lieu of foreclosure, short sale, and loan modification.
 Just because a mortgage loan applicant has high credit scores does not mean that they automatically qualify for a home loan.
-Credit payment history is equally as important, especially timely payment history for the past 12 to 24 months.
+Credit payment history is equally important, especially timely payment history for the past 12 to 24 months.

-Mary B. researched the internet and was looking for a FHA mortgage lender with no lender overlays and contacted me after reading one of my many blogs on Qualifying For A FHA Loan After Chapter 13 Bankruptcy.
+Mary B. researched the internet and was looking for a mortgage lender with no overlays and contacted me after reading one of my many blogs on Qualifying For an FHA Loan After Chapter 13 Bankruptcy.
 Due to her recent late payment on her mortgage, her credit scores plummeted to under 600 FICO.
-I was not too concerned about her credit scores being under 600 FICO because the minimum credit scores required to qualify for a FHA Loan in California is 580 FICO and she met all of the minimum credit and income requirements.
-The recent late payment on her mortgage after a Chapter 13 Bankruptcy discharge was a concern for me plus a late payment for an auto loan that was over 30 days late into her Chapter 13 Bankruptcy Repayment Plan.
+I was not too concerned about her credit scores being under 600 FICO.
+This was because the minimum credit score required to qualify for an FHA Loan in California is 580 FICO.
+She met all of the minimum credit and income requirements.
+The recent late payment on her mortgage after a Chapter 13 Bankruptcy discharge concerned me.
+Plus a late payment for an auto loan that was over 30 days late into her Chapter 13 Bankruptcy Repayment Plan.

 Mortgage Process Experience: Buying A Home From A Home Builder

-If she were to use me, the home builder would not give her any closing cost credits nor builder’s upgrades.
-This practice is totally illegal and it is called Anti-Steering where Home Builders Are Steering Home Buyers To Their Preferred Lenders.
+If she were to use me, the home builder would not give her any closing cost credits or builder’s upgrades.
+This practice is illegal and called Anti-Steering, where Home Builders Are Steering Home Buyers To Their Preferred Lenders.
 The home builder was pretty blatant about it.
 The preferred lender was WJ Bradley Mortgage Corporation.
 Mary and Al, who were extremely loyal to me, told me about this.
-I told them if WJ Bradley Mortgage Corporation can do their mortgage loan, just to go with them because the home builder is offering incentives only if they used their preferred lender although it was totally illegal.
+I told them to go with them if WJ Bradley Mortgage Corporation can do their mortgage loan.
+This was because the home builder offered incentives only if they used their preferred lender, although it was illegal.

-Mortgage Process Experience: Mortgage Lender Overlays
+Mortgage Process Experience With Lender Overlays